 Much like fire, magic is a beautiful and raging thing, a power that needs to be handled with the greatest of care and treated with the utmost respect.
 That is the reason, after all, that wizards go to Hogwarts – to learn how to tame it.
-For as with fire, if you play with magic, you can get burned – or splinched, or turned into a cat, or even – when magic goes really wrong – die.
-Here are some of the best (and worst) examples.
+For as with fire, if you play with magic, you can get burned – or Splinched, or turned into a cat, or even (when magic goes really wrong) die.
+Here are some of the best, and worst, examples.

-As long as those Horcruxes survive, so does Voldemort.
-It’s dark, powerful magic: so powerful that not even a wizard as gifted as Voldemort can fully command it, as he found out when he tried to murder Harry Potter as a child.
-As Professor Dumbledore explains in Harry Potter and the Deathly Hallows, Voldemort had rendered his soul so unstable that when he tried to kill him – and the curse rebounded – a part of himself became latched on to Harry, making him the seventh Horcrux.
-And if even a wizard like Voldemort can mess up, then what about wizards like…
+As long as those Horcruxes survived, so did Voldemort.
+It’s dark, powerful magic: so powerful that not even a wizard as gifted as Voldemort could fully command it, as he found out when he tried to murder Harry Potter as a child.
+As Professor Dumbledore explained in Harry Potter and the Deathly Hallows, Voldemort had rendered his soul so unstable that when he tried to kill him – and the curse rebounded – a part of himself became latched on to Harry, making him the seventh Horcrux.

-Neville Longbottom’s entire time at Hogwarts
+Neville Longbottom and his entire time at Hogwarts

-There's the time he lost control of his broom and broke his wrist; the time he accidentally transplanted his ears on to a cactus; that other time when his wand slipped and vanished one of the legs of his desk; when he hurled Professor Flitwick across a room; when he prodded his Mimbulus mimbletonia and it spewed liquid that smelled like ‘rancid manure’ everywhere; and, of course, the millions of cauldrons that he melted in Professor Snape’s Potions class.
+There was the time he lost control of his broom and broke his wrist; the time he accidentally transplanted his ears on to a cactus; that other time when his wand slipped and vanished one of the legs of his desk; when he hurled Professor Flitwick across a room; when he prodded his Mimbulus mimbletonia and it spewed liquid that smelled like ‘rancid manure’ everywhere; and, of course, the millions of cauldrons that he melted in Professor Snape’s Potions class.
 Aw well, at least he made up for it in the end.

-Ron Weasley makes himself vomit slugs
+Ron Weasley made himself vomit slugs

 Everything Gilderoy Lockhart ever did

-Take, for example, his attempt to get rid of the snake during Duelling Club, when he instead sent it flying into the air; or his infamous medical skills, when his spell to heal Harry’s broken arm after a Quidditch accident instead removes the bones – turning Harry’s arm into limp limb of rubbery flesh.
-He even manages to get his only talent, Memory Charms, wrong, inadvertently wiping his own memory at the end of Harry Potter and the Chamber of Secrets.
+Take, for example, his attempt to get rid of the snake during Duelling Club, when he instead sent it flying into the air; or his infamous medical skills, when his spell to heal Harry’s broken arm after a Quidditch accident instead removed the bones – turning Harry’s arm into limp limb of rubbery flesh.
+He even managed to get his only talent, Memory Charms, wrong, inadvertently wiping his own memory at the end of Harry Potter and the Chamber of Secrets.
 Although, in all fairness, that was down to Ron’s broken wand – all hail Ron’s broken wand!

-Hermione turns herself into a cat
+Hermione turned herself into a cat

 Hermione learned this the furry way in her second year, when her attempt to take the form of Millicent Bulstrode resulted in catastrophe: she mistook a feline hair for one of Bulstrode’s.
 The mistake caused her to transform into a cat: a big problem given that the Polyjuice Potion cannot be used for cross-species transformation, and so led to her lying in the hospital wing for weeks.
 Yet another reminder that if you’re going to brew Polyjuice Potion, make sure that your ingredients are purrfect.

-Harry goes handsfree
+Harry went handsfree